True Nutrition is a unique company that sells protein powder and other supplements direct to people.

 If 80% or more of the calories in a serving come from protein, the protein powder gets a perfect score.

 Very few protein powders that I’ve reviewed get a perfect score.

 If the score is closer to 0, that means that it still probably has a decent bit of protein, but it has less than all other vegan protein powders.

 We can get the information we need for that formula from the nutrition label:

 Plugging in the values from the label, we get a score of 22.

 In other words, it has more protein on a per calorie basis than almost all other vegan protein powders.

-The reason why is pretty clear when we look at the ingredients list:
+The reason for the high score why is pretty clear when we look at the ingredients list: